Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Conclusion and Discussions

 \textit{Learning collective variables for complex molecular systems.} Various approaches have been developed in recent years for finding good collective variables of molecular systems~\cite{vampnet,machine-learning-force-field-cg-variables,chen-tan-ferguson-cv-discovery-2018,chen-ferguson-on-the-fly-cv-discovery-2018,chasing-cv-autoencodes-biased-traj}.
 Related to the current work, the previous work~\cite{effective_dyn_2017} argued that the leading eigenfunctions of the system's generator provide collective variables that are optimal in certain sense.
 In future work, we will apply the algorithm developed in the current work in devising novel numerical approaches for the discovery of the collective variables of molecular systems.

 \textit{Application to eigenvalue problems in quantum physics.} Schr{\"o}dinger eigenvalue problems play a central role in quantum physics.
-Thanks to the powerful capability of neural networks, numerical algorithms for solving high-dimensional Schr{\"o}dinger eigenvalue problems are gaining research attentions in recent years~\cite{schroedinger-eigenpde,HAN2019-solve-many-electron-schroedinger-equation,dnn-electron-schroedinger-noe,ab-initio-many-electron-schrodinger-dnn}.
+Thanks to the powerful capability of neural networks, numerical algorithms for solving high-dimensional Schr{\"o}dinger eigenvalue problems are gaining research attentions in recent years~\cite{schroedinger-eigenpde,HAN2019-solve-many-electron-schroedinger-equation,dnn-electron-schroedinger-noe,ab-initio-many-electron-schrodinger-dnn,nuesken-richter,jin-mattheakis-protopapas-pinn-quantum}.
+Also see~\cite{LAGARIS19971} for an earlier work.
 In future, we will consider applying our numerical algorithm in solving quantum eigenvalue problems.
 In particular, its potential application in computing the excited states of quantum systems will be explored.

 \textit{Alternative methods for training under constraints.} In our algorithm, the constraints on the eigenfunctions are imposed softly using penalty method.
 This leads to a simple unconstrained training task, which however involves a penalty constant $\alpha$ that has to be determined empirically.
 Although we find that our algorithm performs well in practice for a wide range of $\alpha$, it is expected that the choice of $\alpha$ indeed plays a role in the training procedure.
 Very large $\alpha$ would introduce stiffness to the problem which in turn restricts the size of the learning rate in training, whereas a very small $\alpha$ would make the constraints ineffective.
-In future work, we will study the dependence of the algorithm on $\alpha$, as well as alternative methods for handling constraints, such as sampling schemes with constraints~\cite{zhang2017,multiple-projection-mcmc-submanifolds}, the conditional gradient method and its variants~\cite{pmlr-v80-qu18a,gradient-projection-cgm-constrained-nonconvex,NEURIPS2018_36d75342}, and the constrained training algorithms for neural networks~\cite{leimkuhler-constraint-based-training}.
+In future work, we will study the dependence of the algorithm on $\alpha$, as well as alternative methods for handling constraints, such as sampling schemes with constraints~\cite{zhang2017,multiple-projection-mcmc-submanifolds}, the conditional gradient method and its variants~\cite{pmlr-v80-qu18a,gradient-projection-cgm-constrained-nonconvex}, and the constrained training algorithms for neural networks~\cite{leimkuhler-constraint-based-training}.

 \textit{Application to more sophisticate molecular dynamics applications.} In this work we have tested our algorithm on simple alanine dipeptide molecular system.
 Based on these experience, more sophisticate molecular systems will be studied in the next step.